 Contact: nils@innrwrks.com

-We may be crossing a threshold: from seeing teams, organizations and societies as mechanical systems to understanding them as living, sensing, adaptive collectives.
+We may be crossing a threshold: from seeing teams, organizations and societies as mechanical systems to understanding them as living, sensing, adaptive multiscale collectives.

 This white paper outlines the current hypothesis behind MI, the theoretical basis supporting it, and the initial experiments—including the 2025 Colorado study (Case B in the appendix)—where MI practices were applied to a shared question.
-The Colorado study marks one of the first publicly reported empirical field studies in decades examining psychedelics in a structured setting for real-world professional sensemaking and problem-solving.
+The Colorado study marks one of the first publicly reported empirical field studies in decades examining psychedelics in a structured setting for real-world professional sense-making and problem-solving.
 These experiments are designed to explore whether, and how, MI can support navigating complex organizational and societal challenges.

 At its heart, MI is question-driven rather than solution-driven.
 We treat “living questions”—questions that cannot be conclusively answered, only continually inquired into—as catalysts for activating MI.
 When individuals or groups orient around a shared question, we observe that MI functions less like a method and more like a compass for personal, collective, and systemic guidance.
-This white paper shares what we have learned so far, and outlines the ongoing research needed to understand MI’s potential—and its limits—as a pathway for navigating complexity.
+This white paper shares what we have learned so far, and outlines the ongoing research needed to understand MI’s potential—and its limits—as a pathway for navigating complexity, uncertainty, and interdependence.